VignanBaligari234/PythonSraper/README.md

 # Python-Sraper
- a Python flask web app that returns a list of URLs of web pages that have images similar to an image located at a specified URL using GCP API
+A Python flask web app that returns a list of URLs of web pages that have images similar to an image located at a specified URL using Google Cloud Platform service called google cloud vision API